Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Representer Theorem

 This guarantees that $f$ is orthogonal to $\Space$ if and only if $\langle h,\Gateaux\normopt(f) \rangle_{\Banach}=0$ for all $h\in\Space$. \end{proof}

-Using the G\^{a}teaux derivatives we reprove the optimal recovery of RKBSs similar as~\cite[Lemma~3.1]{FasshauerHickernellYe2013} about the optimal recovery of semi-inner-product RKBSs.
+Using the G\^{a}teaux derivative we reprove the optimal recovery of RKBSs in a way similar to that used in~\cite[Lemma~3.1]{FasshauerHickernellYe2013} for proving the optimal recovery of semi-inner-product RKBSs.

 \begin{lemma} Let $\Banach$ be a right-sided reproducing kernel Banach space with the right-sided reproducing kernel $K\in\Leb_0(\Domain\times\Domain')$.
-Suppose that the right-sided kernel set $\Kset_{K}'$ is linearly independent, and that $\Banach$ is reflexive, strictly convex, and smooth.
-Then for any pairwise distinct data points $X\subseteq\Domain$ and any associated data values $Y\subseteq\RR$, the minimization problem
+If the right-sided kernel set $\Kset_{K}'$ is linearly independent and $\Banach$ is reflexive, strictly convex, and smooth, then for any pairwise distinct data points $X\subseteq\Domain$ and any associated data values $Y\subseteq\RR$, the minimization problem

-has a unique optimal solution $s$ with the G\^{a}teaux derivative $\GateauxNorm(s)$, defined by \eqref{eq:Gateaux-norm}, being a linear combination of $K(\vx_1,\cdot),\ldots,K(\vx_N,\cdot)$. \end{lemma} \begin{proof} We prove this lemma by combining the G\^{a}teaux derivatives and reproducing properties to describe the orthogonality.
+has a unique optimal solution $s$ with the G\^{a}teaux derivative $\GateauxNorm(s)$, defined by equation \eqref{eq:Gateaux-norm}, being a linear combination of $K(\vx_1,\cdot),\ldots,K(\vx_N,\cdot)$. \end{lemma} \begin{proof} We shall prove this lemma by combining the G\^{a}teaux derivatives and reproducing properties to describe the orthogonality.

 We first verify the uniqueness and existence of the optimal solution $s$.